Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: Introduction

-Recently, the residual-based {\em a posteriori} error estimates of two-grid finite element methods for nonlinear PDEs was proposed in \cite{bi2018posteriori}, where both coarser and finer meshes are quasi-uniform.
-In this paper, we propose some ATG finite element algorithms which use adaptive meshes as both the $k$-th level coarser meshes and the $(k+1)$-th level finer meshes.
+The residual-based {\em a posteriori} error estimates of two-grid finite element methods for nonlinear PDEs was proposed in \cite{bi2018posteriori}, where both coarser and finer meshes were quasi-uniform.
+The two-grid $hp$-version discontinuous Galerkin finite element methods were proposed for the second-order quasilinear elliptic PDEs of monotone type in \cite{congreve2013two}.
+We also refer the readers to references \cite{congreve2014, congreve2013two_2, congreve2014two, congreve2019two, congreve2013hp} for applying the two-grid $hp$-version discontinuous Galerkin finite element methods to other PDEs.
+In this paper, we propose some ATG finite element algorithms by using adaptive meshes as both the $k$-th level coarser meshes and the $(k+1)$-th level finer meshes.
 Based on the solutions on the $k$-th level coarser adaptive meshes, we only need to solve linear problems on the $(k+1)$-th level finer adaptive meshes.
-There are three main objectives in this paper.
-First, we want to propose some ATG finite element algorithms.
-This goal is motivated by the fact that these algorithms incorporate the advantages of both two-grid finite element algorithms and adaptive finite element algorithms, i.e., no need to solve non-SPD/nonlinear PDEs and fewer degrees of freedom.
-Second, we aim to design error estimators in order to indicate which elements should be refined.
-We want to show that these error estimators are reliable, i.e., the errors can be controlled small if the error estimators are small.
-Third, we want to prove the efficiency of our proposed estimators, and finally to establish the convergence of the ATG finite element algorithms.
-The difficulty of establishing these results is mainly due to the low regularity of the numerical solutions.
+Specifically, there are three main objectives in this paper.
+First, we propose some ATG finite element algorithms, which incorporate the advantages of both two-grid finite element algorithms and adaptive finite element algorithms, i.e., no need to solve non-SPD/nonlinear PDEs and fewer degrees of freedom.
+Second, we design the {\emph a posteriori} error estimators and show that they are reliable, i.e., the error estimators provide upper bounds for the errors up to higher-order terms.
+Third, we prove the efficiency of the proposed estimators, and then establish the convergence of the ATG finite element algorithms.
+The main challenge in establishing these results arises from the low regularity of the numerical solutions so that the oscillation terms appeared in the {\emph a posteriori} error analysis may not be higher-order terms.
+To overcome this difficulty, we derive an upper bound for the oscillation terms (see Lemma \ref{lem20150623_11}).

 The organization of this paper is as follows.
 In Section \ref{sec-2}, some notations are introduced, and some preliminary results are stated.
 In Section \ref{sec-3}, the ATG finite element algorithm for non-SPD linear problems is considered.
-We also present the error estimator, its reliability and efficiency, and the convergence of the algorithm.
-In Section \ref{sec-4}, similar results are proved for the ATG finite element algorithms for the nonlinear problems.
-In Section \ref{sec-6}, some numerical tests are given to verify the accuracy and efficiency of the proposed algorithms.
+In Section \ref{sec-4}, several ATG finite element algorithms are proposed for the nonlinear problems.
+The reliability, the efficiency, and the convergence are proved.
+In Section \ref{sec-6}, some numerical tests are provided to verify the accuracy and efficiency of the proposed algorithms.